 It’s better if you take the actual measurement of your palm rather than guessing.
-The terms like small, medium or large size can be misleading sometimes and they vary from one manufacturer to another.
+The terms like small, medium, or large size can be misleading sometimes and they vary from one manufacturer to another.

 Well maintained and tested gloves will definitely protect you from electric shock.

-In some countries, the home electricity supplies 220 volt at 50 Hz which is lethal.
+In some countries, the home electricity supplies 220 volts at 50 Hz which is lethal.
 In North America, the voltage level is 120 volt for safety purposes but it is always recommended to take proper safety measures.

 If the electric circuit is completed somehow, you will get electrocuted whether you are touching the ground or not.
-In a typical scenario, people get electric shock when standing on the ground and touching a live wire at that time.
-But if you are standing on an insulating mat and touching the phase and neutral at that instance you will get hand-to-hand shock which is deadly.
+In a typical scenario, people get an electric shock when standing on the ground and touching a live wire at that time.
+But if you are standing on an insulating mat and touching the phase and neutral at that instance you will get a hand-to-hand shock which is deadly.